cedmayer/cedmayer.github.io/README.md

 $ octopress new post "New Post Title" --dir posts

 By specifying the DIR it will create a new post in that folder (_posts/newDIR) and populate the `categories:` YAML with the same value.
+Change the "categories" syntax on the front matter (for example to "news")

 - Post Index Page